 - Stereo speakers: yes, top firing and bottom-firing

-- Mics: Unknown
+- Mics: unknown

-- Max speaker volume: Unknown
+- Max speaker volume: unknown

 - Sensors: Ultrasonic Fingerprint sensor, Accelerometer, Barometer, Gyro sensor, Geomagnetic sensor, Hall sensor, Proximity sensor, Ambient Light Sensor

-The Galaxy Note 20 will once again support dual-frequency GNSS.
+And the Galaxy Note 20 will once again support dual-frequency GNSS.

 - GPS: yes, L1 + L5